-- A Each direction indicator light is visible within a very large sector - no less than 235°. - B The Saab 900 delivered to the US and Canada is equipped with integral cornering lights.
+- A Each direction indicator light is visible within a very large sector no less than 235°. - B The Saab 900 delivered to certain markets is equipped with integral cornering lights.
 A 25W filament provides the running light with an intensity of 400 cd (that of the ordinary parking lights is about 40 cd).
-The cornering light will light up automatically as soon as the direction indicator lever is actuated to light the road in the direction of the turn.
+On cars delivered in the U.S.A. and Canada, the cornering light will light up automatically as soon as the direction indicator lever is actuated to light the road in the direction of